Building Recycling Societies

 |Key items||Measures implemented|

 |Use of recycled materials in vehicles||

 |Product design for easy recycling||

 Reduction of waste materials in the production stage

-To reduce waste in production processes and achieve our FY2020 targets, we are taking measures to combat waste at its source and recycle.
-We have also started a waste reduction project with coordination among plants and production technology, materials technology, and product design departments to strengthen efforts to combat waste at its source with a view to accomplishing the TG 2050 Environmental Challenge.
-Individual plants conduct reduction activities with genchi-genbutsu, while item identification by outside experts is conducted to reduce rubber, plastic and liquid waste.
+To reduce waste in production processes and achieve our 2020 targets, we are combating waste at its source and recycling.
+We have also started a waste reduction project with coordination among plants and production technology, materials technology, and product design departments to strengthen efforts to combat waste at its source.
+At each plant, we are reducing waste through genchi-genbutsu (go and see), identifying items for reduction with the help of external experts, and implementing rubber, plastic, and liquid reductions.

 Study sessions are also held to promote waste reduction at both domestic and international Group companies.

 ■Waste volume, waste volume per sales unit (index)*2

 - *2 The amount of waste per sales unit (index) is a figure obtained